 The schedules of religious communities may also share basic similarities.
-An example horarium (daily shcedule) of a contemplative community may look something like the following;
+An example horarium (daily schedule) of a contemplative community may be fairly regimented, such as;

 5:00 AM, Rise